 Prompt 2: "Imagine you're explaining photosynthesis to a 10-year-old.
 Use simple language and fun analogies to make the concept easy to understand."

 The way you frame your prompts can either encourage or limit the LLM’s creative output.
-Open-ended prompts that invite exploration can lead to more innovative and unexpected responses, while tightly constrained prompts may result in more predictable outputs.
+Open-ended prompts that invite exploration can lead to more innovative and unexpected responses.

 For instance: